rustwasm/book/src/game-of-life/hello-world.md

 * Modify the `greet` function in `wasm-game-of-life/src/lib.rs` to take a `name:
-  &str` parameter that customizes the alerted message, rebuild the `.wasm` binary, and pass your name to the function from JavaScript.
+  &str` parameter that customizes the alerted message, rebuild the `.wasm` binary with `wasm-pack init`, and pass your name to the `greet` function from JavaScript.
 Refresh [http://localhost:8080/](http://localhost:8080/) in your Web browser and you should see a customized greeting!

   <details>
     <summary>Answer</summary>